AltSysrq/rusty-fork/README.md

 as the current working directory, can do so without interfering with other tests.

-This crate itself provides two things:
+This crate itself provides three things:

 - The [`rusty_fork_test!`](macro.rusty_fork_test.html) macro, which is a simple way to wrap standard Rust tests to be run in subprocesses with